SONORAN SKY ELEMENTARY SCHOOL

 CONFLICT OF INTEREST

-12.01 Purpose.
-The purpose of the conflict of interest policy is to protect this tax-exempt organization’s interest when it is contemplating entering into a transaction or arrangement that might benefit the private interest of a member of the PTO or might result in a possible excess benefit transaction.
+12.02 Purpose.
+The purpose of the conflict of interest policy is to protect the PTO’s interest when it is contemplating entering into a transaction or arrangement that might benefit the private interest of a member of the PTO or might result in a possible excess benefit transaction.
 This policy is intended to supplement but not replace any applicable state and federal laws governing conflict of interest applicable to nonprofit and charitable organizations.

 (a) Interested Person.
 Any member who has a direct or indirect financial interest, as defined below, is an interested person.